SyncfusionExamples/ej2-schedule-airfarecalendar/README.md

 This application has been created by making use of the [quick start](https://github.com/syncfusion/ej2-quickstart.git) project.

-## Getting Started
+## How to run this application?

-To get start with this application, you need to clone the `ej2-schedule-airfarecalendar` repository and navigate to its appropriate path where it has been located in your system.
+To run this application, you need to first clone the `ej2-schedule-airfarecalendar` repository and then navigate to its appropriate path where it has been located in your system.

-Open the command prompt and run the below commands one after the other.
+To do so, open the command prompt and run the below commands one after the other.

 ```
 git clone https://github.com/SyncfusionSamples/ej2-schedule-airfarecalendar airfare